-(Ord. of 9-7-1999, § 1(4-279))

-State law reference(s)—Similar provisions, O.C.G.A. § 3-5-81.

 Sec.
 6-347.
 Marking.

 No decal, stamp or other marking may be required on malt beverages designating the particular municipality or county in which a sale of malt beverages is made or in which resides a licensed retailer to whom the beverages are delivered.